c1ino/dross/py-sqlite3.md

     - U: UPDATE ...
       - table SET col=val, ...
   - R(DQL): SELECT ...
+    - WHERE
+    - JOIN, ON
+    - GORUP BY, HAVING
+    - ORDER BY
+    - LIMIT
+    - DISTINCT
   - VIEW, TRIGGER, INDEX, ...
 - sugar
   - IF EXISTS, IF NOT EXISTS